sedwards93/CV/README.md

 :construction: Under Construction! :construction:
 ## Symion Edwards
 Hello!
 I'm Symion, a junior full stack developer and recent Makers Academy graduate.
-A career-changer, with extensive experience within higher education and the public sector, I am eager to continue my venture into the world of tech, using my  logic and creativity to build usable and intuitive products.
+A career-changer, with extensive experience within higher education and the public sector, I am eager to continue my venture into the world of tech, using logic and creativity to build usable and intuitive products.

 ## Projects